msychung/Diffusion-Limited-Aggregation/notes/notes.md

 # Notes
+*Week 18 progress update:* took the last week or so off because I had a hectic week of job interviews/assessment centres.
+Now full steam ahead.

 ### Animation
 - [ ] Combine 1D, 2D, 3D animation methods into one single method with dimension parameter